The COVID-19 Vaccine Dashboard is updated Tuesdays through Saturdays.

 - People seeking care in New Hampshire at Dartmouth Hitchcock Medical Center

-- People under 18 who are vaccinated in New York
+- People who are vaccinated in New York

-IMR staff remove duplicate records, as the same information may be submitted from multiple sources (for example, insurer and medical practice).
+IMR staff remove duplicate records, as the same information may be submitted from multiple sources (e.g., insurer and medical practice).

-Vermont population estimates used to calculate vaccination rates for age and sex are based on Vermont Immunization Registry (IMR) data.
-Estimates used to calculate rates by race and ethnicity are based on data published by the Vermont Health Department.
+Vermont population estimates used to calculate vaccination rates are based on data published by the Vermont Health Department.